Breathe (British band): 1984–89

 As the band's next single in the United States, A&M chose "How Can I Fall?".
 This song cracked the Billboard Hot Adult Contemporary chart on 3 September and reached the Hot 100 one week later.
 In Britain, with the success of "Hands to Heaven", Siren Records decided to revamp the album All That Jazz, which had not yet charted.
 A new cover was commissioned to reflect the changed band lineup, with the track listing altered by the addition of a remix of "Don't Tell Me Lies".

 In the United Kingdom, Breathe toured between 14 and 27 September 1988 as the opening act for Belinda Carlisle during her Good Heavens Tour.

 All That Jazz was re-released in the UK on 26 September 1988, and debuted on the British album chart the week of 8 October 1988.
 That same month, Breathe performed at the Ku Club on the Mediterranean island of Ibiza as part of the Ibiza '88 music festival.
 Also in October, the remixed "Jonah" was released as Breathe's seventh single in the UK, and found minor chart success with a peak of #60.

 By September 1988, Breathe had also began to work on their second album titled Peace of Mind.

 In the United States, "How Can I Fall?" continued to climb the charts, hitting #1 on the Adult Contemporary chart for two weeks in November and peaking at #3 on the Billboard Hot 100.

 When Billboard's Top 100 Singles of 1988 were calculated, "Hands To Heaven" came in at #9, while "How Can I Fall?" was ranked #27 the following year.

 On 3 January 1989, A&M issued a remixed version of "Don't Tell Me Lies" as a single.
 When the single reached #10 on 18 March, Breathe became the first group in A&M's 27-year history to achieve three Top 10 singles from its debut album.
 The song also reached #5 on the adult contemporary chart.
 In the United Kingdom, Siren issued the remix of "Don't Tell Me Lies" in early March.
 Neither of the successful US follow-ups translated to the British charts; "How Can I Fall?" peaked at #48, and "Don't Tell Me Lies" at #45.

 In April 1989, A&M released "All This I Should Have Known" in the US as the final single from All That Jazz.
 While it made a respectable #34 placing on the Adult Contemporary chart, it missed the Hot 100.

 In May 1989, Billboard Magazine named David Glasper (number 12) and Marcus Lillington (number 13) in its top 20 pop songwriters for 1988.
-Later in the year, the pair was honoured at the ASCAP annual pop awards, held in London on 27 September, for "Hands To Heaven" and "How Can I Fall?"
+Later in the year, they were honoured at the ASCAP annual pop awards, held in London on 27 September, for "Hands To Heaven" and "How Can I Fall?"